 WHO MAY APPLY: This position is open to King County career service employees and the general public; preference will be given in that order.
 DJA values diverse perspectives and life experiences, and encourages people of all backgrounds, cultures and religions to apply, including veterans, Black, Indigenous, and People of Color, Immigrants, refugees, women, LGBTQ+, people with disabilities and those with lived experience with addiction and recovery.

 WORK LOCATION: This position is based at the King County Courthouse located at 516 3rd Ave.
 Room E917, Seattle, but this position may be required to attend meetings or perform duties at the Norm Maleng Regional Justice Center, 401 4th Ave N., Kent, WA 98031, and travel to other areas of King County to attend meetings with housing providers.

-There will be work associated with this position that may be partially performed remotely.
+There may be work associated with this position that may be partially performed remotely.
 Employees will be provided with a County issued laptop and must maintain a workspace with an internet connection where they can reliably perform work and remain available and responsive during scheduled work hours.
 Employees must reside in WA state and within a reasonable distance to their King County worksite to respond to workplace reporting requirements.
 There will be situations where the employee is required to report to a County worksite.
 Please note that when an employee conducts work that is likely to bring them in contact with another individual, safety precautions are required by the department in alignment with the Public Health Directive from the Seattle & King County Public Health Officer.

 To support employees during this time King County has a robust collection of tools and resources to support working remotely.
 The individual selected for this opportunity will be joining an innovative and progressive team.
 King County is doing its part to reduce the spread of COVID-19 and remains committed to reducing our carbon footprint.